ArcBlock/forge-cli-handbook/src/11-forge-cli-in-production/add-remove-validator/index.md

 ---
-title: 'Add or remove validator'
-description: 'Add or remove validator'
+title: Adding and removing validator nodes
+description: >-
+  How do I add a validator node after the chain starts?
+Or delete the validator node?
-keywords: 'forge, forge-cli'
+keywords: "forge, forge-cli"
-author: 'wangshijun'
+author: wangshijun
-category: 'handbook'
+category: handbook
-layout: 'documentation'
+layout: documentation
 tags:
-  - 'forge'
+  - forge
 ---

 ## Add or remove validator